wilsonmar/oss-perf/README.md

   a).
 By **controlling the UI** of browsers and native apps,
      pretending to be someone typing and moving the mouse around the screen (Selenium, Appium, QTP/UFT, TruClient, are in this category).

+    These make use of passwords unique to each user or two-factor authentication (2FA) tokens which users type into UI dialogs.

   b).
 By **emulating the network traffic** between client and server
     (BadBoy to capture traffic, JMeter, LoadRunner C-scripts, etc. are in this category).

    Network traffic emulation scripts can call API (Application Programming Interface) which servers provide "headless" programs without need for human intervention.

+   Such interfaces authenticate using OAuth2 hand-shaking.

 <a name="TheAnnoyance">